hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 |    1 | 2022-12-01 00:00:00 |                 8 |           0 |         67 |          0 |        0   |       0 |           9.4 |   0    |
 |    2 | 2022-12-01 00:00:00 |                16 |           0 |         73 |          0 |        0   |       0 |           8.9 |   0    |

-#### Traffic
+### Traffic

 1. First we filter out the values with measurement errors.
-In the documentation they tell us that these values are represented with an "N".
+In the documentation it is said that these values are represented with an "N".

 2. We only keep the load measurement, which is what we are interested in for the analysis.